hellowdan/performance-reports/README.md

 5. Take note of the service account e-mail address (API Console -> learn more **[2]**)
 7. Go to the sharing configurations on the Google Drive Folder where the reports and templates are
 8. Set the service account e-mail address as a "People" to share the folder
-9. Call GoogleCredencialAuthorize.authorize() on GoogleService() constructor.
+9. Call GoogleAuthorizeAsService.authorize() on GoogleService() constructor.

 ## TO-DO
 1. **Critical** | draw chats and place them in the document